 Here she sings in Spanish the beautiful ballad "Tu, Mi Delrio".

 One of the most talked about jazz singers to emerge in recent years, 26 year old, Dallas native, Jazzmeia Horn is the talk of the New York Jazz scene.
-While most singers her age have opted for smooth jazz Ms. Horn's music is clearly influenced by the likes of Sarah Vaughn and Betty Carter.
-One of the few artists to win both the Sarah Vaughn and Thelonious Monk International Competitions for vocalists she living proof that straight-ahead jazz is alive and well.
+While most singers her age have opted for smooth jazz Ms. Horn's music is clearly influenced by the likes of Sarah Vaughan and Betty Carter.
+One of the few artists to win both the Sarah Vaughan and Thelonious Monk International Competitions for vocalists she living proof that straight-ahead jazz is alive and well.
 Here she sings that old standard, "I Remember You."

 Still in her 20's Melissa Aldana had already received more major award for her music than most musicians acquire in a lifetime.
 The Washington Post described her music as " a new sense of possibility and direction in jazz."
 She is the only woman to win the prestigious Thelonious Monk International Jazz Saxophone Competition.
 She is part of a new generation of young female jazz artists that are being called "the new face of jazz music."
 Her latest album is called Back Home.
 Here she appears with her trio Crash.